bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 Check out [Nodemailer](https://github.com/nodemailer/nodemailer#set-up-smtp) for other config options that you can define in *smtp* object.

 ## RSA Keys
 When NotifyBC starts up, it checks if two files containing a RSA key pair exists: */server/id_rsa* and *server/id_rsa.pub*.
 If not it will generate the files.
-This RSA key pair is used to exchange confidential information with trusted third parties through user's browser.
+This RSA key pair is used to exchange confidential information with third party server applications through user's browser.
 For an example of use case, see [Subscription API](../api-subscription/).
-To make it work, send the public key file *server/id_rsa.pub* to the trusted third party.
+To make it work, send the public key file *server/id_rsa.pub* to the third party and have their server app encrypt infr.

 <div class="note warning">
   <h5>Expose RSA public key to only trusted party</h5>